310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 <em>Honestly</em>… The word “distant” was made for Kanata.[^1]
 {% endbubble %}

-{% bubble Kanata sigh2 %}
+{% bubble Kanata sigh3 %}
 …are you two [badmouthing] me~?
 {% endbubble %}

 {% bubble Chiaki surprised %}
-Whoa— You scared me!
+Whoa—!?
+You scared me!
 What’s the matter, Kanata?
 Why are you crouching down?
 Do you have a stomachache?
 {% endbubble %}

 {% bubble Kaoru v2 %}